joel-beck/airbnb-oslo/README.md

 This repository was created in context of the *Statistical and Deep Learning* seminar offered by Chair of Statistics of the University of Göttingen in Winter Term 2021/22.
 Thus, the project focuses on the application of modern Machine Learning and Deep Learning methods that we implemented via the popular Python libraries [scikit-learn](https://scikit-learn.org/stable/) and [pytorch](https://pytorch.org/).

-If you want to jump straight to the results of our project, please refer to the `paper.pdf` and the `presentation.pdf` files in the `term-paper` folder.The former entails a detailed description of our methods and findings in text form whereas the latter provides a compact summary on slides.
+If you want to jump straight to the results of our project, please refer to the `paper.pdf` and the `presentation.pdf` files in the `term-paper` folder.
+The former entails a detailed description of our methods and findings in text form whereas the latter provides a compact summary on slides.

 ## Installation